Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras: Algebraic formalism for Clifford QCA

 Then \(K_1(\mathcal{A})\) is defined as the abelian group obtained from the group completion of the monoid of isomorphism classes in \(\operatorname{Aut}(\mathcal{A})\), modulo the relations: \begin{enumerate} \item $[A, \alpha]+ [A, \alpha']= [A, \alpha\circ \alpha']$ \item $[A, \alpha]+[C, \gamma]= [B, \beta]$ whenever there is a diagram with exact rows

 \end{enumerate}

 \end{defn}

 In particular, $K_1(\mathcal{C}_X(\mathcal A))$ gives a description of the homology theory associated with any algebraic K-theory.
-The following theorem \cite{pedersen1982k_i} will be useful. \begin{theorem} Let $\mathcal{A}$ be the category of finitely generated free $R$-modules for a ring $R$. the negative algebraic $K$-theory of $R$. \end{theorem}
+The following theorem \cite{pedersen1984k_i} will be useful. \begin{theorem} Let $\mathcal{A}$ be the category of finitely generated free $R$-modules for a ring $R$. the negative algebraic $K$-theory of $R$. \end{theorem}

 Let $\mathcal{A}$ be the category of finitely generated free $\ZZ_d$-modules and $X=\Lambda$.
 The definition of $\mathrm{GL}_\Lambda^{bd}(\ZZ_d)$ coincides with \(\operatorname{Aut}(\mathcal{A})\).
 Moreover, $\mathrm{GL}_\Lambda^{bd}(\ZZ_d)/E_{\Lambda}^{bd}(\ZZ_d)$ with stabilization is isomorphic to $K_1(\mathcal{C}_\Lambda(\mathcal A))$.
 Therefore, the classification of separated QCA is a quotient of $K_1(\mathcal{C}_\Lambda(\mathcal A))$.
 For QCAs on Euclidean spaces, the theorem above implies where $r$ is the number of distinct prime factors of $d$.
+In dimension 1, nontrivial $K_1$-classes correspond to translations. {\change Since separated QCAs are classified by the corresponding negative $K$-groups, the above result immediately implies the following corollary. \begin{corollary} On any lattice coarsely equivalent to a Euclidean space, all separated QCAs are trivial.
+Consequently, Clifford QCAs with the same stabilizer group are always equivalent on such lattices according to Theorem~\ref{thm:same-stabilizer}. \end{corollary} }

-In dimension 1, nontrivial $K_1$-classes correspond to translations.
-In conclusion, separated QCAs are trivial on any lattices coarsely equivalent to an Euclidean space.\footnote{In the translation-invariant case, the same conclusion follows from Suslin’s stability theorem (see Lemma IV.10 in Ref.~\cite{haah_QCA_23}).} On these lattices, Clifford QCAs with the same stabilizer group are always equivalent.
+In the translation-invariant case, the same conclusion follows from Suslin’s stability theorem (see Lemma IV.10 in Ref.~\cite{haah_QCA_23}).
+On these lattices, Clifford QCAs with the same stabilizer group are always equivalent.
 On the other hand, there exist metric spaces $X$ on which the $K_1$ group of $\mathcal C_X(\ZZ_d)$ is nontrivial.
 Separated QCAs on such $X$ could be nontrivial.
 Examples include open cones

 over certain subspaces $Y$ of the unit $n$-sphere $S^n\subset \R^{n+1}$ with nontrivial $K$-theory homology groups~\cite{pedersen1989k}.
 This should motivate further study of QCAs on lattices of the form where $\Gamma$ is some discrete lattice in the unit $n$-sphere.